Why Doesn't Jake Paul Fight Real Boxers? | Explained

 Paul believes that he got the better of Rahman Jr. for the entire sparring session.

-Rahman Jr. would explain that he was holding back, in a different stance than he normally fights, and mainly using one hand, to help Paul improve.
+Rahman Jr. would explain that he was holding back, in a different stance than he usually fights, and mainly using one hand, to help Paul improve.

 Paul vs Rahman Jr is Canceled